zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 title: .NET
 ---

-This guide shows you how to integrate **ZITADEL** into your .NET application.
+This guide shows you how to integrate ZITADEL into your .NET application.
 It demonstrates how to fetch some data from the ZITADEL management API.

 At the end of the guide, you should have an application that can read the details of your organization.

-If you need any other information about the .NET SDK, go to the [.NET SDK documentation](https://caos.github.io/zitadel-net/).
+For detailed information about the SDK, refer to the [.NET SDK documentation](https://caos.github.io/zitadel-net/).

 ## Prerequisites